DSalko/ffcrm_factories_demo/README.md

 # ffcrm_factories_demo
-How to use factories from FF CRM engine
+How to use factories from FatFree CRM engine